-L2RRC,unknown≤L2RRC,unknown,max is the corresponding number of SSB occasions not available at the UE;
+L2RRC,unknown is the corresponding number of SSB occasions not available at the UE;

-L1RRC, unknown,max = 2 for TSSB_L1_RSRP ≤40 ms, L1MAC,unknown,max = 1 for TSSB_L1_RSRP>40 ms;

-L2RRC,unknown,max = 2 for TSSB ≤40 ms, L2MAC,unknown,max = 1 for TSSB>40 ms.

-The requirements for RRC based TCI state switch delay apply when only 1 TCI state is configured in RRC TCI state list.
+The requirements for RRC based TCI state switch delay apply when only 1 TCI state is configured in RRC TCI state list and the BFD-RS is configured in the target TCI state or the BFD-RS is not explicitly configured.

+Editor’s notes: The UE behavior upon exceeding L*.max is FFS.